Representation theory of Geigle-Lenzing complete intersections: Coxeter polynomials

-Note that a priori this depends on out choice of the $f_i$.
-However Lemma~\ref{lem.dimvectors_objects} below shows that in fact any choice gives the same element in the Grothendieck group. \end{definition} Vaguely the interpretation of this module is that it corresponds to the structure sheaf on the intersection of the $e$ dimensional subspace formed by the intersection of the $d-e-|I|$ ``generic'' hyperplanes $f_j$, and the $|I|$ special hyperplanes $\ell_i$.
+Note that $G^e_I$ is independent of our choice of the $f_j$ by Lemma~\ref{lem.dimvectors_objects} below though $R^e_I$ does depends on the choice. \end{definition}

+Vaguely the interpretation of this module is that it corresponds to the structure sheaf on the intersection of the $e$ dimensional subspace formed by the intersection of the $d-e-|I|$ ``generic'' hyperplanes $f_j$, and the $|I|$ special hyperplanes $\ell_i$.

 \begin{lemma} We have

 In particular $G^e_I$ is independent of the choice of hyperplanes $f_j$. \end{lemma}